Decarcerate jails and prisons & end perpetual punishment.

 expands alternatives-to-incarceration and sealing for offenses committed by young people up to age 25.

 ensures that the Parole Board evaluates already parole-eligible people based on who they are today, including their rehabilitation, personal transformation and their current risk of violating the law.

 allows people in New York State prison aged 55 and older who have served 15 or more consecutive years an opportunity to be considered for parole.

 Clean Slate (S.1553A/A.6399)

 automatically clears a New Yorker’s criminal record once they become eligible.

-allows New Yorkers to overturn convictions for offenses that New York has since decriminalized, for wrongful convictions, and for convictions based on faulty evidence or in violation of their rights.
+allows New Yorkers to challenge convictions for offenses that New York has since decriminalized, for wrongful convictions, and for convictions based on faulty evidence or in violation of their rights.

 ends ICE’s contracts with local jails, reuniting people with their families and communities while also enabling them to more capably fight deportation.